-Available payment methods include check and credit card.
-Payment for this live training is due 2 weeks before the start of the event.
-If payment is not received in full 2 weeks prior to the start of the event, FTLF reserves the right to cancel your order and deny you entrance to the training.
+We accept payment by PayPal, credit card, and check.
+Payment for any live training is due upon registration.
+If payment is not received in full prior to the start of the event, FTLF reserves the right to cancel your order and deny you entrance to the training.

 All cancellation requests must be received in writing at firstname.lastname@example.org.
 Requests for refunds will be granted according to the following schedule: